MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/payables-how-apply-purchase-transactions-manually.md

 ---
-title: Reconcile supplier payment receipts or refunds in the payment journal
+title: Reconcile vendor payment receipts or refunds in the payment journal
-description: To process, match, or reconcile supplier payments or refunds manually, you apply the amount to one or more open supplier ledger entries.
+description: To process, match, or reconcile vendor payments or refunds manually, you apply the amount to one or more open vendor ledger entries.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na